salemove/freddy/README.md

 * amqpUrl defines the connection e.g `'amqp://guest:guest@localhost:5672'`

-* the message 'ready' is emitted when freddy is ready to deliver and respond to message
+* the message 'ready' is emitted when freddy is ready to deliver and respond to messages.

 #### Delivering messages
 ```coffee